← Back to BlogProduct Guides

 How ParentalEdge works: Full reporting including YouTube Shorts metadata — titles, channels, and watch time.

 Why this matters: Kids spend more time on Shorts than regular videos.
-Without Shorts reporting, you're missing most of their YouTube activity.
+Without Shorts reporting, you are missing most of their YouTube activity.

 The problem: Qustodio has powerful features spread across complex menus.
 Bark focuses on alerts, not controls.
 Built-in options are limited and scattered.

-How ParentalEdge works: Select your child's age.
+How ParentalEdge works: Select your child's age group (Young Kids, Middle School, or High School).
 We apply sensible defaults automatically.
 Done in 2 minutes.

-Why this matters: Controls that take hours to configure often don't get configured properly.
+Why this matters: Controls that take hours to configure often do not get configured properly.
+Most parents give up halfway through manual setup.

-Ready to try it?
-Start your free trial at parentaledge.com.
-No credit card required.
+2. Start your free trial at parentaledge.com — no credit card required

 Ready to protect your child online?